ywyue/TwitterEnvironmentalNetwork/README.md

 ### Introduction

 The datasets were collected using [rtweet](https://github.com/ropensci/rtweet) and Twitter's offical REST [API](https://developer.twitter.com/en/docs/twitter-api).
 The datasets contain the following ten parts.
-Each dataset is provided in both csv and Rds formats (Due to Github storage limit, we only provide Rds format for repliesAll).
+Each dataset is provided in both csv and Rds formats (Due to Github storage's limitation, we only provide Rds format for repliesAll).
 You can also use [all.RData](data/all.RData) to load all the data.

 - Environmental celebrities's profiles [[users.csv](data/users.csv)] / [ [users.Rds](data/users.Rds)]
 - Environmental celebrities's fields label [[celebrity.csv](data/celebrity.csv)] / [ [celebrity.Rds](data/celebrity.Rds)]